MuffinShades/LZSS-in-js/README.md

 A implementaion of the LZSS compression algorithm in Javascript

 * Note this may not be 100% accurate to the actual algorithm
-*   Don't recommend using it in on a coorporate level
+*   Don't recommend using it in on a professional level
 *   Its also slow ;-;

 Usage Specifications